GGbree/erl_playground/README.md

 # Candidate comments

-In this project you can find an implementation to the mandatory challenges, the "limited operators" optional challenge, the "test" optional challenge and the "[client](https://github.com/ggbree/erl_playground_client)" optional challenge.
+In this project you can find an implementation to the mandatory challenges, the "limited operators" optional challenge and the "[client](https://github.com/ggbree/erl_playground_client)" optional challenge.

 This project was tested in a VM with guest OS Centos 7 (which is compatible with erlang/OTP 19.3).
 Two profiles were added to the rebar3 config file, the __dedicated client__ and the __dedicated server__.
 An additional script was also added to the makefile for convenience, the __make reload__ script, that rebuilds both the dedicated client and server profiles.